Team

 William K. Gemmill Term Assistant Professor of Mechanical Engineering

 Professor McBride received her PhD in Mechanical Engineering from MIT, her MS in Chemical Engineering from Rensselaer Polytechnic Institute, and a BS in Environmental Engineering from the University of Nevada, Reno.
-Prior to joining UPenn as an assistant professor in 2024, she worked at Princeton University as a Presidential Postdoctoral fellow under Professor Howard Stone.
+Prior to joining UPenn as an assistant professor in 2024, she worked at Princeton University as a Presidential Postdoctoral fellow.
 Her research interests lie at the intersection of water chemistry, transport phenomena, and interfacial engineering.
 She is passionate about water and sustainability and maintains involvement in sustainability, advocacy, and education projects outside of her research.
-Her other interests include microgravity research, water technologies for long-term human spaceflight, patterning phenomena and using art for science communications.
+Her other interests include microgravity research, water technologies for low-resource environments, patterning phenomena and using art for science communications.
 She is the recipient of the American Physical Society Division of Fluid Dynamics Milton van Dyke Award, the American Society for Gravitational and Space Research Orr-Reynolds Distinguished Service Award, the Meredith Kamm Memorial Award for excellence in graduate studies, and a Mistletoe Research Fellowship.

 Postdoctoral Fellow